antaz/hikari/share/man/man1/hikari.md

   Enable or disable *disable-while-typing* if available.
 This setting expects a boolean value.

+* **middle-emulation**

+  Enable or disable middle click emulation if available.
+This setting expects a boolean value.

 * **natural-scrolling**

   Enable or disable *natural-scrolling* if available.
 This setting expects a